omidarmat/webDevNotes/react/react.md

 export default App;
 ```

 Finally, in order to start developing our project, we don't use the `npm start` script.
 There actually is no such script implemented in the `package.json` file.
-If we We use this command instead:
+We use this command instead:

 ```
 npm run dev